Nikaoto/Sami/README.md

 The project has been fully realized and is available here: https://github.com/Nikaoto/Slami

 ### License
-MIT.
+Anyone is free to use this in any way they wish.
 Refer to LICENSE for more details.